-The Department selects categories for each organization to conduct performance improvement projects.
+The Department selects categories for each organization to conduct performance improvement projects (PIP).
+With an 18-24 month time cycle, PIPs are leveraged to target desired improvement in priority areas such as the PCP supported Primary Care and Preventive Services Model of Care and Behavioral Health.
 Each of the organizations is required to develop and conduct the following Department-approved PIPs in consultation with the EQRO: